asvd/jailed/README.md

  to the `sandbox` attribute of the iframe.
 Local installations are mostly used for testing, and without that permission it would not be possible to load the plugin code from a local file.
-This means that the code has access to the local filesystem, and to some origin-shared things like IndexedDB (though the main application page is still not accessible from the worker).
+This means that the plugin code has an access to the local filesystem, and to some origin-shared things like IndexedDB (though the main application page is still not accessible from the worker).
 Therefore if you need to safely execute untrusted code on a local system, reuse the Jailed